 To make the pastry: Mix the egg yolk with the orange rind, sugar and 2 teaspoons chilled water in a small bowl and set aside.
 Sift the flour into a separate mixing bowl.
 Rub or cut in the butter into the flour until the mixture resembles fine breadcrumbs.
 Stir in the egg mixture and mix to a dough.
 Wrap in clear plastic wrap and chill for 30 minutes.

 To make the mincemeat: Put the first six ingredients into the food processor.
 Process until finely minced, but not puréed.
-Then add brown sugar, cinnamon, nutmeg, allspice and salt.
+Then add brown sugar, cinnamon, nutmeg, allspice, and salt.
 Process until JUST combined.
 Add the pecan nuts and process briefly, just to break up the nuts.
 Transfer the mixture to a bowl.
-Add melted butter and whisky.
+Add melted butter and whiskey.
 Stir to combine thoroughly.

 Store airtight in the refrigerator, until ready to use; stir it occasionally, to redistribute the juice.
 Mince will keep for several months in the refrigerator, tightly covered.
 Or freeze it, for long-term storage.